4 Ways to Choose a Restaurant Name

-Often times naming a restaurant is simple.
-The owners take a cue from their restaurant’s location.
-For example, our restaurant is located in the former boiler room of an old New England shoe factory.
-Because of this historic link, we decided to call the restaurant simply The Boiler Room Restaurant.
-It is easy to remember and most of the locals know that it refers to the old shoe shop.
-Tourist’s passing through love that is was once part of an old factory.
+If the restaurant is a unique place, the owners have their work cut out for them.
+They take a cue from the location and pick a name from there.
+For example, there is a restaurant located in the former boiler room of an old New England shoe factory.
+Because of this historic link, the restaurant was aptly named The Boiler Room Restaurant.
+It is easy to remember, and most of the locals know that it refers to the old shoe manufacturer.

-The French Laundry, in Napa Valley, California is one of the countries most esteemed restaurants.
-Its name stems from the fact the restaurant building once housed a French steam laundry during the 19th century.
-The building was also once a brothel, but the restaurant owners wisely stayed away from incorporating that name.
+The French Laundry, in Napa Valley, California, is one of the country's most esteemed restaurants.
+Its name stems from the fact the restaurant building housed a steam laundry during the 19th century.
+It was actually a Chinese laundry, but chef-owner Thomas Keller thought that a European name better exemplified his nouveau-French style.

 Choosing a restaurant name can also come from a theme or menu.
-Chinese restaurants do this perfectly, with names like Jade Palace, Fortune Fountain, and The New Great Wall.
+Chinese restaurants do this perfectly, with names like Jade Palace, Fortune Fountain, and The Great Wall.
 Each of these restaurant names let customers know that they serve Chinese food.
-Avoid calling your restaurant an ethnic name if you are serving a different type of menu.
-For example, if you are serving authentic Mexican food, calling the restaurant Giovanni’s will confuse your patrons, who may think you serve Italian food.

 Opening a restaurant is like having another child in many ways.
-Sometimes a restaurant's name is a reflection of the owner’s name or someone dear to them.
-Wendy’s founder, Dave Thomas, named his restaurant concept after his daughter.
+Sometimes a restaurant's name is indeed a reflection of the owner’s name or someone dear to that person Wendy’s founder Dave Thomas named his restaurant concept after his daughter.
 Perhaps your grandmother influenced your joy of cooking, so you might name your restaurant after her.
-What ever the meaning behind your restaurant’s name, be prepared to share it with the public, who love a good story.
+Whatever the meaning behind your restaurant’s name, be prepared to share it with the public, who love a good story.

-While puns are not considered all that funny by some people, when used as a restaurant name they can be clever and memorable.
-Names like Thai Tanic, Frying Nemo Fish and Chips, Lox Stock and Bagels all use a clever (maybe somewhat disturbing) twist on words that make it easy to remember.
-Other punny names (sorry, I couldn't help myself) include the Grillenium Falcon in Fayetteville Arkansas, The Codfather Restaurant in Phoenix, Arizona and Lord of The Wings in Sandusky, Ohio.
+While some people don't find puns all that clever, they can be clever and memorable in restaurant names.
+Names like Thai Tanic, Frying Nemo Fish and Chips, and Lox Stock and Bagels all use a clever (if even a little disturbing) twist on words that make them easy to recall.